Umbria suggested itineraries

 A journey from Spoleto to Perugia, admiring some of the 16th century's greatest works of art.

-A region of Italy which boasts more than its fair share of masterpieces, Umbria owes much of its staggering artistic heritage to the Renaissance and the cultural revolution which it provoked.
+A region of Italy which boasts more than its fair share of masterpieces, Umbria owes much of its staggering artistic heritage to the Renaissance and the cultural revolution it provoked.

 Spoleto specials